adhorrig/azlyrics/README.md

 #### Get Songs

-This endpoint returns songs for an artist.
+This method returns songs for an artist.

 ```python
 print azlyrics.songs("Oasis")